GabrielHaveroth/ROBOT-HOME-SERVICE/README.md

 - **_pick_objects_**: this node sends the position goal to the Turtlebot, and publishes a boolean value on the */goalstatus* topic when the robot reached on the position (pick up or drop off).

-- **_add_markers_**: this node draws or deletes a virtual object after it subscribes to a boolean value from the */goalstatus* topic.
+- **_add_markers_**: this node draws or deletes a virtual object after it subscribes a boolean value from the */goalstatus* topic.
 It deletes the virtual object when the robot reached in the pick up position and draws when the robot reached in the drop off zone.

 # SHELL SCRIPTS
 Five shell scripts are available for testing this simulation: